dwachss/historystack/README.md

 h.atStart === true // when at the beginning of the history list, when h.back() leaves the state unchanged h.atEnd === true // when at the end of the history list, when h.forward() leaves the state unchanged
 ```

+## Note

+This redefines `History` but that should never be a problem, since it is impossible to instantiate the original
+`History`; `let h = new History()` throws an Illegal Constructor error.
+The original `window.history` is unchanged.